-Creating fundraising projects, earning money, and/or preparing lessons and other materials to contribute to the selected service project allows your student group to work towards a common goal before they arrive to Costa Rica.
-It also educates your local community of the different needs that exist in international destinations.
+Creating fundraising projects, earning money, and/or preparing lessons and other materials to contribute to the selected service project allows your student group to work towards a common goal before they arrive in Costa Rica.
+It also educates your local community about the different needs that exist in international destinations.
 This type of interaction and activity allows your group to work together and bond before the trip.
-It also allows the students to create and feel true, genuine ownership for the project in which they will participate in during their time in Costa Rica.
+It also allows the students to create and feel true, genuine ownership of the project in which they will participate during their time in Costa Rica.

 Contact us about fundraising ideas and efforts that you can implement at your school in preparation for your student group trip.

 Awarding Students for Their Service